 I. Data Set and Research Descriptors

-1) Principal investigator(s) and contact persons –
+1) Principal investigator(s) and contact persons

-[Instructions/Remove: List the staff members responsible for the design, implementation and continuation of the data set.
-Include name, title, mailing address, phone number, and email address for the Research Coordinator, SWMP technicians, and person(s) responsible for data management.]
+Kerstin Wasson, Research Coordinator Elkhorn Slough NERR

+kerstin.wasson@gmail.com 1700 Elkhorn Rd

+John Haskins, Water Quality Scientist Watsonville, CA 95076

+john@elkhornslough.org (831) 728-2822

+Rikke Jeppesen, Estuarine Ecologist

+rikke@elkhornslough.org

-2) Entry verification –
+2) Entry verification

-[Instructions/Remove: This section explains how the data were verified (QAQC’d) before being sent to the CDMO to be archived into the permanent database.
-Specifically, list how your data are acquired, validated, processed, and archived.
-Mention how your reserve deals with overlapping data, outliers, etc. Use the following statement or modify to fit your reserve.
-Remember to list the person(s) responsible for data management.]
+Rikke Jeppesen and John Haskins are the responsible persons for data management at Elkhorn Slough Reserve.
 Deployment data are uploaded from the YSI data logger to a personal computer with Windows 7 or newer operating system.
 Files are exported from EcoWatch in a comma-delimited format (.CDF), EcoWatch Lite in a comma separated file (CSV) or KOR Software in a comma separated file (CSV) and uploaded to the CDMO where they undergo automated primary QAQC; automated Depth/Level corrections for changes in barometric pressure (cDepth or cLevel parameters); and become part of the CDMO’s online provisional database.
 All pre- and post-deployment data are removed from the file prior to upload.
 During primary QAQC, data are flagged if they are missing or out of sensor range.
 The edited file is then returned to the reserve for secondary QAQC where it is opened in Microsoft Excel and processed using the CDMO’s NERRQAQC Excel macro.
 The macro inserts station codes, creates metadata worksheets for flagged data and summary statistics, and graphs the data for review.
 It allows the user to apply QAQC flags and codes to the data, remove any overlapping deployment data, append files, and export the resulting data file for upload to the CDMO.
 Upload after secondary QAQC results in ingestion into the database as provisional plus data, recalculation of cDepth or cLevel parameters, and finally tertiary QAQC by the CDMO and assimilation into the CDMO’s authoritative online database.
 Where deployment overlap occurs between files, the data produced by the newly calibrated sonde is generally accepted as being the most accurate.
 For more information on QAQC flags and codes, see Sections 11 and 12.

-3) Research objectives –
+3) Research objectives

-[Instructions/Remove: Describe briefly the nature of the monitoring program resulting in this data set (for example, control versus impacted site, long term monitoring, spatial or temporal coverage, etc.).
-Describe the goal or purpose of this research.]
+The goal of the research and monitoring of water quality at Elkhorn Slough NERR is to establish baselines for water quality parameters for Elkhorn Slough by using South Marsh (SM) as a control site while monitoring two impacted sites, Azevedo Pond (AP), and North Marsh (NM) for possible problems.
+Additionally, in order to identify oceanic influence on the water quality parameters at Elkhorn Slough, we monitor a fourth site, Vierra Mouth (VM).
+Water quality measurements are recorded every 15 minutes over a four week period at the four sites in Elkhorn Slough.
+One site (SM) is in a relatively un-impacted side channel of the slough and the second site (AP), is in a pond that receives fertilizer and pesticide run-off from an adjoining strawberry field.
+The third site (NM) was added in April 1999 and is located in an area where there is both agricultural and non-agricultural run-off.
+The fourth site (VM) is located at the mouth of the slough and is used to identify oceanic influence.
+This site was added March 14, 2001.

-4) Research methods –
+4) Research methods